-How can e-commerce platforms and marketplaces gain meaningful insights into customer requirements?
+How can e-commerce platforms gain meaningful insights into customer requirements?

 E-commerce merchants know surprisingly little about their customers needs and wants.

 This is a bold statement that runs somewhat counter to common wisdom, and it is true that e-commerce generates a lot of data originating from visitor’s search queries, mouse movements, page views, filter selections and purchase histories.
 But this data provides only an observation of how the consumer is engaging with the available product selection and the existing site structure, including the product selection mechanism (such as filters or search bars).